 Before the development of what we know as the internet, there was no uniform approach to computer networking.
-Theoretically, the personal computer networks could have been individual, or could have expanded without a central way of communicating together, just as blockchain is doing now.
+Theoretically, the personal computer networks could have been individual and managed by network management software, or could have expanded without a central way of communicating together, just as blockchain is doing now.

 The impetus to a common computer network was in part research and in part the Cold War.
 Both universities and the U.S. military wanted a unified infrastructure that allowed communication, both to facilitate research among institutions and for protection against an attack that might disable any one computer system.
 The internet protocol suite, with its individual elements of transmission control protocol (TCP) and the internet protocol (IP), were the result.

 Security is of vital importance in blockchain as well.
 One of the chief early uses, for example, is likely to be financial services and the movement of money.
 If some nations develop their own cryptocurrencies, their financial system might become very vulnerable to attack.

 But if blockchains could communicate, they could transfer assets and other vulnerable elements to a different blockchain once a threat occurred.

 Blockchain communication could facilitate security by allowing movement of data from one distributed ledger to another.